ZOE Broadcasting Network: Recent developments

-On March 1, 2011, a day after channel 11 was relaunched as GMA News TV (now GTV), channel 33 was rebranded as Light TV 33, introducing new programs produced by ZOE, and at the same time, relaunching its in-house news production through its flagship newscast News Light.
+On March 1, 2011, a day after channel 11 was relaunched as GMA News TV, channel 33 was rebranded as Light TV 33, introducing new programs produced by ZOE, and at the same time, relaunching its in-house news production through its flagship newscast News Light.
 Soon, channel 33 slowly regained its programming, with most of the shows dedicated to religious formats.
 On March 31, 2014, Light TV was relaunched as Light Network, launched its refreshed logo, and had a new slogan called "Experience Light" (with "light" as reference to JIL's belief in Jesus Christ as "the light of the world"), while retaining the slogan "Kaibigan Mo" (Your Friend).

 On February 28, 2017, DZOZ-TV formally ceased its traditional analog terrestrial television signal, while officially launching its digital terrestrial television signal, using the ISDB-T standard.
 Upon doing so, it became the first Philippine television station to permanently shut down analog transmissions, as part of the country's wider transition rollout to digital TV.
 A week later, on March 6, Light Network revamped its on-air presentation to reflect the digitization completion.
 It also launched its slogan "Magaan dito, Kaibigan" (It's light here, Friend), giving another definition to the word "light" as an easy or light-hearted experience due to its programming.

 On February 12, 2018, Light Network reverted its name to Light TV with its new slogan "God's Channel of Blessings".
+The slogan was later dropped on December 15, 2025.